Lady Gaga Will Play Gucci's Murderous Ex-Wife In New Thriller

 Lady Gaga just lined up her next shot at the Best Actress Oscar.
 Just over a year after playing rising singer Ally in Bradley Cooper’s A Star Is Born, Deadline announces that Lady Gaga will portray Patrizia Reggiani, the woman convicted of ordering the hit on ex-husband Maurizio Gucci.

-The new film, to be directed by Ridley Scott, centers on the “tumultuous Gucci family fashion dynasty” and the murder of Maurizio, the grandson of founder Guccio Gucci.
+The new film, to be directed by Ridley Scott, centres on the “tumultuous Gucci family fashion dynasty” and the murder of Maurizio, the grandson of founder Guccio Gucci.

 Reggiani married Maurizio when they were both 24, and they became one of Italy’s most famous power couples.
 However, in 1985, Maurizio told Reggiani he was going on a business trip.
 In reality, he left his wife for another woman.
 The couple ultimately divorced in 1994.
 The following year, Maurizio was dead, having been shot by a stylishly dressed hitman.